 Palliative Care Methods for Controlling Pain

 and a support system to help you live a life that is as active, fulfilling, and as

 Principles of palliative care and pain medicine

-to choose a number from 0 to 10 to indicate how severe your pain is, with 0 being very mild pain and
+to choose a number from 0 to 10 to rank your pain, with 0 being very mild pain and

 Step 1.
 Start with a nonsteroidal anti-inflammatory drug (NSAID).
 Examples of NSAIDs

 Step 3.
-If pain continues or gets worse, your doctor may prescribe a
+If pain continues or gets worse, your healthcare provider may prescribe a